 The Rough and Ready boat building competition will again feature, this time with an additional twist – competition for innovative environmentally friendly powering systems!

-The Festival Program will be released in 2017.
+The Festival Program will be released very soon.

 For more information, see our News tab on this website.